API Integration Guide

 Request Format

-curl -N https://api.haveibeensquatted.com/v1/squat/$domain \ -H "Authorization: Bearer YOUR_API_KEY"
+curl -N "https://api.haveibeensquatted.com/v1/lookup/squat/$domain" \ -H "Authorization: Bearer $HIBS_API_TOKEN"Handling Streaming Responses

-Our API uses HTTP/2 streaming to provide real-time results.
+Section titled “Handling Streaming Responses”Lookup and analyze endpoints use HTTP/2 streaming to provide real-time results.
 Here are examples of how to handle the streamed JSON responses:

 import httpximport json

-async def lookup_domain(domain: str, api_key: str): async with httpx.AsyncClient() as client: url = f"https://api.haveibeensquatted.com/v1/squat/{domain}" headers = {"Authorization": f"Bearer {api_key}"}
+async def lookup_domain(domain: str, api_token: str): async with httpx.AsyncClient() as client: url = f"https://api.haveibeensquatted.com/v1/lookup/squat/{domain}" headers = {"Authorization": f"Bearer {api_token}"}

-async with client.stream("GET", url, headers=headers) as response: async for line in response.aiter_lines(): if line.strip(): result = json.loads(line) # Handle each result as it arrives if result["op"] == "Meta": print(f"Progress: {result['data']['data'][0]}/{result['data']['data'][1]}") elif result["op"] == "GeoIp": print(f"Found IP in {result['data']['country']['iso_code']}")
+async with client.stream("GET", url, headers=headers) as response: async for line in response.aiter_lines(): if line.strip(): result = json.loads(line) # Handle each result as it arrives if result["op"] == "Meta": print(f"Progress: {result['data']['data'][0]}/{result['data']['data'][1]}") elif result["op"] == "GeoIp": print(f"Found IP in {result['data']['country']['iso_code']}")async function lookupDomain(domain, apiToken) { const response = await fetch(`https://api.haveibeensquatted.com/v1/lookup/squat/${domain}`, { method: 'GET', headers: { 'Authorization': `Bearer ${apiToken}`, }, });

 const reader = response.body.getReader(); const decoder = new TextDecoder(); let buffer = '';